pgxn/pgxnclient/docs/usage.rst

 ``pgxn help``
 -------------

-Display help and other program informations.
+Display help and other program information.

 Usage: